Seeking 'equity,' Madison joins growing list of fine-free public libraries

 In a statement issued last week, the library system said it had become “clear that overdue fines, and the blocked library cards that often result from fines, disproportionately affected libraries serving neighborhoods with lower incomes and higher percentages of residents of color.”
 The same applied to which borrowers were being targeted by collections, according to library director Greg Mickells.

-He said Wednesday it wasn't yet clear what effects the policy change will have on circulation and the system's budget over the long term, but emphasized that the "what we're hoping is that we're continuing to reduce barriers to access to our service."
+He said Wednesday it wasn’t yet clear what effects the policy change could have on circulation and the system’s budget over the long term, but emphasized “what we’re hoping is that we’re continuing to reduce barriers to access to our service.”

 The system’s proposed annual budget is just under $20 million, Mickells said, and to help make up for the loss in fine revenue without asking for more money from a city facing major budget problems due to the coronavirus pandemic, the library system is eliminating eight unfilled part-time positions and one unfilled full-time position, and reducing programming and supplies expenditures by half and professional development funding by 30%.
 The system also saves $9,000 by eliminating the use of a collection agency, he said.